tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training-
-- on calc button press or blur of duration, padd with hours, ex: 15:01 to 00:15:01
 - Fix bug in updateTraining
 - disable persist button when webservice is offline
 - validate should be more tolerant for invalid segments caluculated by rounding on seconds